shathwikrd/course-selling-fullstack-application/README.md

 # Course Selling Fullstack Application - API Documentation

+## About the Application

+The Course Selling Fullstack Application is a platform that allows administrators to create and manage online courses, and users to browse, purchase, and access these courses.
+The backend provides secure authentication for both admins and users, supports course management, and tracks user purchases.
+The application is built using Node.js, Express, MongoDB, and JWT for authentication, and is designed to be used as the backend for a modern web-based course marketplace.

 ## Overview

 This backend provides a RESTful API for a course selling platform.
 It supports user and admin authentication, course management, and course purchasing.
 The backend is built with Node.js, Express, MongoDB, and uses JWT for authentication.